-Since Cabrera's appointment as music director of the California Symphony in 2013, the organization has been reinvigorated.
-With its increased subscription programs and an expan- sion of concerts to three new venues around the Bay Area, the California Symphony and Cabrera are rede ning what it means to be an orchestra in the twenty- rst century. rough the orchestra’s celebrated Young American Composer in Residence program, Cabrera has supported the burgeoning careers of composers including D.J.
+Since Cabrera's appointment as Music Director of the California Symphony, the organization has been reinvigorated.
+With its increased subscription programs and an expansion of concerts to three new venues around the Bay Area, the California Symphony and Cabrera are redefining what it means to be an orchestra in the 21st Century.
+Through the California Symphony’s celebrated Young American Composer in Residence program, Cabrera has supported the burgeoning careers of composers including D.J.
 Sparr and Dan Visconti.

 In 2002, Cabrera was a Herbert von Karajan Conducting Fellow at the Salzburg Festival.
-He has served as assistant conductor at the Ravinia, Spoleto (Italy), and Aspen music festivals, and as resident conductor at the Music Academy of the West.
-He also has been an assistant conductor for productions at the Metropolitan Opera, Lyric Opera of Chicago, and the Los Angeles Philharmonic.
-From 2005 to 2008, he was associate conductor of the San Francisco Opera, and he made his debut with the San Francisco Ballet in 2009. at same year, Cabrera was invited to participate in the Bruno Walter National Conductor Preview, where he led the Nashville Symphony.
-He was the rehearsal and cover conductor for the Met’s production and DVD release of Doctor Atomic, which won the 2012 Grammy Award for Best Opera Recording.
+He has served as assistant conductor at the Ravinia, Spoleto (Italy), and Aspen Music Festivals, and as resident conductor at the Music Academy of the West.
+Cabrera has also been an assistant conductor for productions at the Metropolitan Opera, Lyric Opera of Chicago, and Los Angeles Philharmonic.
+In 2016, he led the Chicago Symphony Orchestra in performances with Grammy Award-winning singer Lila Downs.
+From 2005 to 2008, he was Associate Conductor of the San Francisco Opera and in 2009, he made his debut with the San Francisco Ballet.
+In March 2009, Cabrera was asked to be one of eight participants in the 2009 Bruno Walter National Conductor Preview, leading the Nashville Symphony over two days in a variety of works.
+Cabrera was the rehearsal and cover conductor for the Metropolitan Opera production and DVD release of Doctor Atomic, which won the 2012 Grammy® Award for Best Opera Recording.

-In 2010, Donato Cabrera was recognized by the consulate general of Mexico in San Francisco as a Luminary of the Friends of Mexico Honorary Committee for his contributions to promoting the presence of the Mexican community in the Bay Area.
-He holds degrees from the University of Nevada and the University of Illinois, and he also has pursued graduate studies in conducting at Indiana University and the Manhattan School of Music.
+In 2010, Donato Cabrera was recognized by the Consulate-General of Mexico in San Francisco as a Luminary of the Friends of Mexico Honorary Committee, for his contributions to promoting and developing the presence of the Mexican community in the Bay Area.
+He holds degrees from the University of Nevada and the University of Illinois and has also pursued graduate studies in conducting at Indiana University and the Manhattan School of Music.